CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/StaticIPaddress.md

 # Introduction
 By default, Ubuntu server LTS has DCHP enabled.
 This guide will have steps to set a static ip which is necessary to keep the kubectl synchronized with the IP addresses that where setup at the start.

-# Netplan configuration
-- Go to the directory /etc/netplan.
-  - There should be some files listed.
-If there is a file such as ``50-cloud`` you can ignore this.
-  - Make a new file using called ``01-network-manager.yaml``.
-Please note: The file has to start with a set of numbers and end with .yaml
-  - Use vim or nano to edit.
-It has to be in sudo privlege.
 # ip -a
-- It is important to see what adapter you are using through ip -a.
+- It is important to see what adapter you are using through ``ip -a``.
 This will vary from person to person.
-In my siutation, I am connected via eth0.
+In my situation.
+I am connected via eth0.
   - en3sop is also common.
 In the .yaml file, replace it with the adapter listed.
+  - This is how you can see what IP address you are using

+# Netplan configuration
+- Go to the directory /etc/netplan.
+  - There should be a file called ``50-cloud-init.yaml`` in this directory.
+  - Make a new file using called ``01-network-manager.yaml``. **Please note:** The file has to start with a set of numbers like "01" and end with **.yaml**
+  - Use vim or nano to edit these files .
+It has to be in sudo privlege.

 # Modifying .yaml file
-- Add the following lines below in ``01-network-manger.yaml`` in the ``/etc/netplan directory``.
+- Add the following lines below in ``01-network-manger.yaml`` and ``50-cloud-init.yaml`` in the ``/etc/netplan directory``.
 ```
 network:
   version: 2